Align CustomersDot Orders with Zuora Orders

 • The namespace Zuora is already taken by the classes used to extend IronBank resource classes.
 These classes will be moved to the namespace Zuora::Remote to indicate these are intended to reach out to Zuora.
 This frees up the Zuora namespace to be used for other purposes in later Phases.

-• The new models related to Zuora cached data will be added to the namespace Zuora::Local.
+• The new models related to Zuora subscriptions local copy will be added to the namespace Zuora::Local.
 This has nice symmetry with Zuora::Remote and makes it clear which classes refer to the remote Zuora data source or the local data source.

 • All versions of Zuora Subscriptions will be stored in this table to be able to support display of current as well as future purchases when Zuora is down.
 One of the guiding principles from the Architecture Review meeting on 2023-08-06 was “Customers should be able to view and access what they purchased even if Zuora is down”.
 Given that customers can make future-dated purchases, CustomersDot needs to store current and future versions of Subscriptions.